Ravi-Raghavan/CIS-5300-Final-Project/code/README.md

-**Project Overview**
+# Directory Overview

-This folder contains code used for the CIS 5300 final project: models, baselines, ensembling scripts, and helpers used to train, evaluate, and generate outputs for a hate-speech detection task.
+This directory contains the code for the CIS 5300 Term Project, including baseline models, extensions, and their corresponding markdown documentation.

-**Quick Start**
-- **Python:** Use Python 3.8+.

-**How this README is organized**
+## How this README is organized
 - Short description for each file in this folder.
 - How to run the main scripts and what inputs/outputs to expect.

-**File Description**
+## File Description
-- `simple-baseline.py`: Contains the code for the simple baseline implementation from Milestone #2.
-A more detailed description and how to run it is in `simple-baseline.md`.
+- [`simple-baseline.py`](simple-baseline.py): Contains the code for the simple baseline implementation from Milestone #2.
+A more detailed description and how to run it is in [`simple-baseline.md`](simple-baseline.md).

-- `simple-baseline.md`: Documentation of the simple baseline
+- [`simple-baseline.md`](simple-baseline.md): Documentation of the simple baseline from Milestone #2.
+Contains a more detailed description of the simple baseline and instructions on how to run [`simple-baseline.py`](simple-baseline.py)

-- `strong-baseline.py`: A stronger classical baseline (e.g., richer preprocessing, feature engineering, or ensemble of classical models).
-Run with `python3 strong-baseline.py`.

-- `strong-baseline.md`: Notes and evaluation results for the stronger baseline.
+- [`strong-baseline.py`](strong-baseline.py): Contains the code for the strong baseline implementation from Milestone #2.
+A more detailed description and how to run it is in [`strong-baseline.md`](strong-baseline.md)

+- [`strong-baseline.md`](strong-baseline.md): Documentation of the strong baseline from Milestone #2.
+Contains a more detailed description of the strong baseline and instructions on how to run [`strong-baseline.py`](strong-baseline.py)

-- `score.py`: Utility used to compute evaluation metrics (accuracy, F1, precision, recall).
-Use it to score prediction files against ground truth.
-Typical usage from command line may look like `python3 score.py truth.npy preds.npy` (adapt arguments depending on the script signature).
+- [`score.py`](score.py): Utility used to compute evaluation metrics (accuracy, F1, precision, recall).
+Use it to obtain evaluation metrics by comparing prediction files against the ground truth.
+Typical usage from the command line: `python score.py --true_labels_file test_labels.npy --pred_labels_file prediction_file.npy`.
+More details will be provided below.

-- `generate_outputs.py`: Script for converting model outputs into the final submission format (e.g., mapping logits to labels, writing CSV).
-Run after model predictions are produced: `python3 generate_outputs.py --preds preds.npy --out submission.csv` (check script flags for exact names).

-- `BERT_CNN.py` and `BERT_LSTM.py`: Model training and evaluation scripts using a BERT encoder with a task-specific head:
-	- `BERT_CNN.py`: BERT plus convolutional layers (text-CNN head).
-Trains/fine-tunes the model and saves checkpoints and predictions.
-	- `BERT_LSTM.py`: BERT plus BiLSTM head.
-Similar behavior: training, evaluation, and saving predictions.
-	Run via `python3 BERT_CNN.py` or `python3 BERT_LSTM.py`.
-These scripts likely rely on `transformers` and `torch` and expect dataset paths (check the top of each script for CLI args or edit the paths inline).

-- `BERT_CNN.md` and `BERT_LSTM.md`: Notebooks or notes describing model architectures, hyperparameters, and experiment results.
+- [`scoring.md`](scoring.md): Markdown file providing detailed documentation on how to use `score.py`, including explanations of the evaluation metric, example commands, and guidelines for interpreting the results.

+- [`generate_outputs.py`](generate_outputs.py): Script for generating final model outputs as a `.npy` file on the test dataset.
+Run after training the model and saving its weights.
+Typical usage from the command line: `python generate_outputs.py --ensemble_method="BERT"`.
+More details will be provided below.

+- [`BERT_CNN.py`](BERT_CNN.py): Scripts used to train BERT + CNN as well as generate evaluation metrics on the Dev and Test Datasets.
+Please refer to [`BERT_CNN.md`](BERT_CNN.md) for more detailed documentation and how to run this script.

+- [`BERT_CNN.md`](BERT_CNN.md): Markdown file providing detailed documentation for the BERT + CNN model from Milestone #3

+- [`BERT_LSTM.py`](BERT_LSTM.py): Scripts used to train BERT + LSTM as well as generate evaluation metrics on the Dev and Test Datasets.
+Please refer to [`BERT_LSTM.md`](BERT_LSTM.md) for more detailed documentation and how to run this script.

+- [`BERT_LSTM.md`](BERT_LSTM.md): Markdown file providing detailed documentation for the BERT + LSTM model from Milestone #3

 - `Soft_Voting.py`, `Hard_Voting.py`, `Max_Voting.py`: Ensemble scripts that combine predictions from multiple models:
 	- `Soft_Voting.py`: Averages (or weights) predicted probabilities (logits) across models and selects the highest average probability per sample.